jgarza9788/ShockWave_URP_Demo/README.md

   * the color over time during the animation
 * Sat Anim
   * the animation curve for the color's saturation
+* renderTexture_assetpath
+  * this is the path were the RenderTexture can be loaded from
+    * make blank if you don't plan to use a Render Texture
 * Render Texture
   * this is the render texture that will be used within the shader
   * if this is blank an opaque texture will be used...